German cars once had a reputation as high performance, finely engineered indestructible German tanks. That has all changed.

 But what about Volkswagen?
 Well, what about it?
 First of all, VW encompasses Porsche and Audi.
 Porsche literally shares DNA with VW.
 Audi (Auto Union) was once a purveyor of German Tank-like cars in the pre-war era.
 Today it is just a brand name for gussied up Volkswagens, with a few exceptions, such as the A8.

 VW of course, famously started out making the cheapest car known on the planet.
 And while the "Beetle" was wildly popular, it was also a very unsafe piece of crap.
 Ralph Nader wrote about the VW before he excoriated the Corvair.
-All of the problems of the Corvair could be traced to its spiritual successor, the Beetle, which GM slavishly copied (other than the body design, which ironically, became an inspiration for the Neu Classe of mid-1960's BMWs!).
+All of the problems of the Corvair could be traced to its spiritual predecessor, the Beetle, which GM slavishly copied (other than the body design, which ironically, became an inspiration for the Neu Classe of mid-1960's BMWs!).

 So Volkswagens are crap cars, basically.
 Econoboxes that you buy, drive, and dispose of.
-When the Beetle became so embarrassingly outdated (and clearly not capable of meeting future safety and emissions standards) they designed the Rabbit or Golf as it is known in Europe.
+When the Beetle became so embarrassingly outdated (and clearly not capable of meeting future safety and emissions standards) they designed the Rabbit or Golf as it was known in Europe.
 The first generation Golf was a good car, but trying to compete with Japan, on price, in the USA, was killing VW.
-So they opened a UAW plant in Pennsylvania and made second generation Golf's in the USA, with disasterous results.
+So they opened a UAW plant in Pennsylvania and made second generation Golf's in the USA, with disastrous results.

 Have you ever wondered why VW has a 100,000 mile powertrain warranty on its cars?
 The reason was the horrific cars they made in the late 1980's.
 VW closed the Pennsylvania plant, which is a pretty radical thing to do - as the quality of the cars was so bad, that sales tapered off to nearly nothing, and the company was almost bankrupted by the fiasco.
+And yes, I owned one of those Pennsylvania Golfs - a 1987 GTi.

 Audi are nice VWs, and usually made in the home country (they are imported to the port of Brunswick, right by my house, and come wrapped in silly little blankets).
 Porsche, once a bare-bones lightweight racecar, has evolved - out of necessity - into a purveyor of luxury cars and SUVs as well as high-end "exotic" cars.
 The new hardtop Cayman (a Boxster with a fixed roof) being more of a throwback to the original, simple, cheap(er) and tossable Porsche (and selling like hotcakes as a result).
 Again, German car makers had no choice but to go upmarket, as trying to compete with the Japanese on price just doesn't make any sense.